And greetings to you, thrill seekers, music lovers, conversationalists all across the fruited plain.

 Do you remember hearing about this?

-I do I w I remember uh when the news hit that the first Iraqi oil deal was with the Chicoms.
+I remember when the news hit that the first Iraqi oil deal was with the Chikoms.

-I blew gasket privately when I saw, what the hell is this?
+I blew gasket privately when I said, what the hell is this?

 I said, what's the Bush administration doing?

-I had no idea these three senators had written Condi Rice and said, don't let him do this without having a hydrocarbon law, carbon, whatever it was.
+I had no idea these three senators had written Condi Rice and said, don't let them do this without having a hydrocarbon law, carbon, whatever it was.

-So again, Chuck Schumer, John Kerry, Claire McCastlow wrote a letter to Rice asking her to persuade the government of Iraq to refrain from signing contracts with multinational oil companies until a hydrocarbon law is in effect in Iraq.
+So again, Chuck Schumer, John Kerry, Claire McCastler wrote a letter to Rice asking her to persuade the government of Iraq to refrain from signing contracts with multinational oil companies until the hydrocarbon law is in effect in Iraq.

-The Bush didn't do it, but then the media got into gear on this, and the pressure brought to bear the uh the Iraqis said, look, we we got enough trouble here.
+Now, Bush didn't do it, but then the media got into gear on this, and the pressure brought to bear the Iraqis said, look, we got enough trouble here.

-We'll just forget these guys and we'll move on with the Chicoms.
+We'll just forget these guys and we'll move on with the Chikoms.

 They're just service contracts.

-It was these contracts designed to modernize and and rebuild the uh infrastructure, the infrastructure of oil, and here's Obama out talking how we need a responsible exit, and we need to find ways for the Iraqi government to start paying us back.
+And here's Obama out talking how we need a responsible exit and we need to find ways for the Iraqi government to start paying us back.

-And all because three senators had to impose some stupid wacko environmental restriction on them.
+And all because three senators had to impose some stupid wacko environmental restriction on them, the Iraqis said to hell with it.

 This is Frederick W. Kagan today in the Weekly Standard.

-We'll take a brief time out, be right back after this.
+We'll take a brief time out and be right back after this.

 Tell me something, folks.